CLEX: Continuous Length Extrapolation for Large Language Models

 Contrary to PI, which shrinks the position indices into the context length, we enlarge the position indices $\{1, 2, \dots, L^{\text{Train}}\}$ of the trained sequences up to the range $[1, t^\prime\!\cdot\!
 L]$ for each training step.
 The position indices can be acquired by uniformly scaling to $\{1\!\cdot\! s, 2 \!\cdot\! s, \dots, L^{\text{Train}} \!\cdot\! s\}$ where $s=t^\prime\!\cdot\!
 L/L^{\text{Train}}$, or alternatively, by randomly sampling $L^{\text{Train}}$ of indices from $[1, t^\prime\!\cdot\!
 L]$.
-Empirically, we found the random-sampling position indices generally perform better.
+Empirically, we found that random sampling generally performs better.
 More discussions can be found in~\Cref{subsec:ablation}.

 During inference, the ideal scenario is to acquire the frequency basis corresponding to each sequence length.
 However, this approach is computationally demanding.
 To improve efficiency, we first cache some frequency basis derived from $g_\vphi$ for $K$ discrete $t$ values as $\{t_k | k \in [1, K]\}$.
 For each sequence with a length of $L^{\text{Infer}}$ during inference, we employ the frequency basis corresponding to the nearest upper bound within $t_k \!\cdot\!
 L$ for $k=1,\dots, K$.
 Through this, our method introduces negligible time cost compared to naive inference of LLMs.